Public transport in Slovenia

-There are regular bus connections between towns and cities across the country, as well as international connections.
-See http://www.akz.hr/en for more info.
+There are regular bus connections between bigger towns across the country.
+See https://www.ap-ljubljana.si/en/ for more info.